 - In Toronto, one study found that there were approximately 5,219 people who experienced homelessness in 2013.
 Roughly half of those experiencing homelessness were on wait lists for affordable housing during the same period.

 - Estimates place the number of individuals experiencing homelessness while living with a disability or mental illness as high as 45% of those experiencing homelessness, where people living with disabilities (both mental and physical) are twice as likely to live below the poverty line.

 - 21% of single mothers in Canada raise their children while living in poverty (7% of single fathers raise their children in poverty), where women who work full-time earn about 72 cents for every dollar earned by men.

 - Women parenting on their own enter shelters at twice the rate of two-parent families.

-- Due to Canada’s history of colonization of Indigenous land and populations, Indigenous Peoples are overrepresented amongst the homeless population in virtually all urban centers in Canada.
+- Due to Canada’s history of colonization of Indigenous Peoples and their land, Indigenous Peoples are overrepresented amongst those experiencing homelessness in virtually all urban centers in Canada.

 - 1 in 2 Status First Nations children lives in poverty.

 - 1 in 5 racialized families live in poverty in Canada, as opposed to 1 in 20 non-racialized families, where racialized women living in poverty were almost twice as likely to work in manufacturing jobs than other women living in poverty.

 One important factor to be pulled from these statistics is that poverty occurs on a wide scale across race, gender, ability, citizenship status and space.
 It is clear, then, that despite misconceptions of poverty and/or homelessness as individualized failures, the massive scale at which 1 in 7 Canadians experience financial insecurity signifies that poverty is a structural, systemic problem that requires structural and systemic solutions.